 This is an abnormal development before birth such as an absent or maldeveloped tube.

 The condition endometriosis can lead to scarring of the tubes, adhesions, and in severe cases to blockage of the tubes.

 Hydrosalpinx is a blocked, dilated, fluid filled Fallopian tube usually caused by a previous pelvic infection.
-In mild cases fertility may be restored by opening the tube surgically, otherwise IVF is the treatment of choice.
+In mild cases fertility may be restored by opening the tube surgically, otherwise IVF, which bypasses the tubes is the treatment of choice.
 There is some evidence that hydrosalpinx reduces the success rate of IVF and increases the risk of mscarriage.
 For this reason, some doctors may advise removing, or occluding the hydrosalpinx before the IVF treatment.